th3kumar/MusicWiki/README.md

     .build()
 ```

--Create an interface for the API you want to call:
+- Create an interface for the API you want to call:

 ```sh
 interface LastFmService {